 - No serious disrepair (decorations are not taken into account).

 - A stable structure.

-- No damp – i.e. damp that would affect the health of the tenant(s) if left untreated.
+- No damp – i.e. damp that would affect the health of the contract-holder(s) if left untreated.

 - Adequate ventilation – meaning every habitable room, kitchen, bathroom or toilet should have either ventilation direct to the exterior of the property from an opening window (measuring at least one-twentieth of the overall square footage of the room), or ventilation from an extractor fan or similar.

-- Adequate heating – meaning each tenant should have a fixed heating appliance if their main living area, and every other habitable room should have adequate and safe heating provisions.
+- Adequate heating – meaning each contract-holder should have a fixed heating appliance if their main living area, and every other habitable room should have adequate and safe heating provisions.